queryluke/masseffect-5e-pdf/completed/adept.md

 | 20th | +6 | Signature Biotics | 6 | 5 | 8 | 22 | 7 | 6 | 5 | 3 | 1 |
 </div>

+#### Spellcasting Ability

+Adepts have an L5x biotic implant which requires conscious control over their nervous system.
+As an Adept, you use your Wisdom whenever a spell refers to your spellcasting ability.
+In addition, you use your Wisdom modifier when setting the saving throw DC for a biotic spell you cast and when making an attack roll with one.

+__Spell save DC__ = 8 + your proficiency bonus + your Wisdom modifier

+__Spell attack modifier__ = your proficiency bonus + your Wisdom modifier

 ### Barrier

 As an action or bonus action, you create a biotic barrier around you that reduces incoming damage and fuels certain